 The Webster Police Department has 4 dedicated police officers who are specially trained in the areas of special weapons and tactics.
 Team members are selected from the patrol division and are required to attend monthly and annual trainings.
 They are required to remain in top physical condition.

-Currently, Lt.
-Michael Shaw is the CEMLEC SWAT Team Commander and along with two entry team members and a negotiator make up our S.O.U.
+Currently, two entry team members and a negotiator make up our S.O.U.
 Team

 For more information about CEMLEC, click here